Michigan Expungement Lawyer Clean Your Record

 We are experienced and can help.
-We will assist you navigate through the expungement maze, and if possible, remove a conviction that may be hindering your career or job search.
+We will assist you navigate through the expungement maze, and if possible, help you set aside a criminal conviction that may be hindering your career or job search.
 We are experienced.
 We get results.
 Put us to work to help you get the second chance you deserve.
 Call and we can help you determine if you are eligible to expunge your criminal conviction.

 We carefully screen applicants and thoroughly prepare expungement petitions.
 Some persons think they qualify to expunge a criminal offense but do not.
 Often this is because they forgot about a minor traffic misdemeanor they may not have even realized was a criminal offense.
 So, plan on obtaining an ICHAT criminal history report (available here ICHAT), and a copy of your complete driving history from the Michigan Secretary of State's Office and bring them to your appointment.

-Attorney Bruce Alan Block successfully helps individuals expunge a crime from their criminal record.
+Attorney Bruce Alan Block successfully helps individuals expunge crimes from their criminal record.
 If you are interested in expunging a criminal conviction or need additional information please contact our Grand Rapids Michigan Expungement Lawyer.
 Call (616) 676-8770.

 Question: I was convicted of two misdemeanors: minor in possession (MIP) when I was 17 and contributing to the delinquency of a minor when I was 18.
 A year later, I was convicted of driving with an expired license – my third misdemeanor.
 I have a BA in criminal justice, and no court is willing to hire me with my past.
 Can I have one or more of my convictions set aside?